 “H-hi.”
 She stuttered, caught off guard by my sudden presence.

 “I’m Liza.”
-I told her, giving her a small smile and wave like the dork I am.
+I told her, giving her a small smile and wave like the dork I was.

 “I’m Jade.”
 She replied, putting down her book before taking another sip of her milkshake.

 “What are you reading?”
 I asked, taking interest in the medium sized book she was half way through.

 "The fault in our stars by John Green, which is only one of the best books ever to be written.”
 She gushed, continuing on to tell me about how she had already read the book four times and saw the movie twice.

 Eventually, after God knows how long, we drifted off the subject of her favourite book, and onto the subject of favourite milkshake flavours.

 “Chocolate is the best and every girl can agree with me.”
 I argued, holding back a smile at how amusing this conversation was turning out to be.